The Transportation Planning Dictionary provides definitions to transportation planning's most curious acronyms and jargon.

 SSTAC (Social Services Transportation Advisory Council) - As outlined in the California Public Utilities Code Section 99238, this group advises the SRTA on transit issues, coordination of specialized transit services, the annual unmet transit needs recommendation and implementation of the Americans with Disabilities Act.

-STIP (State Transportation Improvement Program) - A multi-year program identifying all transportation improvement projects for which the California Transportation Commission has funding approval authority.
+STIP (State Transportation Improvement Program) - A five-year program identifying all transportation improvement projects for which the California Transportation Commission has funding approval authority.

-TDA (Transportation Development Act) - Enacted in 1971 by California voters, TDA provides two major funding sources for the development and support of public transportation.
+TDA (Transportation Development Act) - Enacted in 1971 by California voters, TDA provides two major funding sources for the development and support of public transportation: Local Transportation Funds (LTF) and State Transit Assistance (STA).
+TDA also originated the designation of RTPAs.

 TDM (Travel Demand Model) - Travel forecasting models are used to predict changes in travel patterns and the utilization of the transportation system in response to changes in regional development, demographics, and transportation supply.